HiveRunner/mutant-swarm/README.md

       <scope>test</scope>
     </dependency>

-## JUnit runner
+##JUnit4
-HiveRunner tests suites use the `com.klarna.hiverunner.StandaloneHiveRunner` JUnit runner implementation.
-To enable Mutant Swarm you simply need to replace this with the `com.hotels.mutantswarm.MutantSwarmRunner` implementation:
+HiveRunner JUnit4 tests suites use the `com.klarna.hiverunner.StandaloneHiveRunner` JUnit4 runner implementation.
+To enable the
+Mutant Swarm runner you simply need to replace this with the `com.hotels.mutantswarm.MutantSwarmRunner` implementation:

     @RunWith(MutantSwarmRunner.class)
     public class HiveSqlEtlTest {
       ...
+    @Test
+      ...
+    }

+## JUnit5
+HiveRunner JUnit5 tests classes use the `com.klarna.hiverunner.HiveRunnerExtension` JUnit5 extension implementation.
+To enable the
+Mutant Swarm extension you simply need to replace this with the `com.hotels.mutantswarm.MutantSwarmExtension` implementation:

+    @ExtendWith(MutantSwarmExtension.class)
+    public class HiveSqlEtlTest {
+      ...
+    @MutantSwarmTest
+      ...
+    }

+You also need to annotate the tests that you want run with Mutant Swarm with @MutantSwarmTest instead of @Test.

 ## Locate and view report
 Mutant Swarm currently writes out an HTML report to the `target/mutant-swarm-reports` folder of your project.